Color temperature in photography is a topic that seems intimidating at first glance, but is actually pretty easy to master.

 Now, there’s an obvious point of confusion here:

 Low Kelvin values refer to “warm” colors, and high Kelvin values refer to “cold” colors.
-So what’s that about?
+What’s that about?

 Honestly, it’s not important–what matters is that you remember color temperature, and that lower Kelvin means warm, while higher Kelvin means cold.